tophergates/bdx_inc_projects/02-number-guessing-game/README.md

   * If the user loses, tell them what the random number was and give them the option to play again.
 Clicking the 'Try Again' button will reset the game.

+  * Add form validation to ensure the input field is not blank, the guess submitted is a number, the guess is between your specified range of numbers, and of course that the user has not run out of guesses.

   * Add transitions/animations to your game.

 <br>